-The meteor that is thought to have wiped out the dinosaurs, or at least caused the conditions that did is estimated to be about 10 to 15 kilometers wide.
-The reason it has such a large carter of over 150km across, called the Chicxulub crater is it was a Ferrari of meteors and was travelling really fast at about 20 km per second.
-Which is about 72000 kilometers an hour!
+The meteor that is thought to have killed the dinosaurs, is estimated to be about 10 to 15 kilometers wide.
+It created an impact carter of over 150km across, called the Chicxulub crater due to the speed it was travelling, at about 20 km per second.
+Which equates to 72000 kilometers an hour.

 A little refresher for us all.
 I knew there was a difference but I had forgotten what they were.

 A comet is a made of ice, rock and dust and orbits the sun.

 An Asteroid is made of rock, the most hang about between Jupiter and Mars in the asteroid belt